AsmaaNabilBakr/FEUdacityNanodgree-MyReads/README.md

 # FEUdacityNanodgree-MyReads Project

-This is My Project for the Second assessment project for Front End Web Development Advanced Nanodegree Program.
+This is My Project for the Second assessment project for Front End Web Development Advanced Nanodegree Program using React, JS, CSS, and HTML.

 ## To get started developing right away: